 - A good quality backpack and day bag are a great investment.

-- Leave room to buy cute things when you are there!! (clothing, jewellery, accessories etc.)
+- DEFINITELY leave room to buy cute things when you are there!! (clothing, jewellery, accessories etc.)

 Central America Packing Tips